-We understand that people with Addison's disease know how to properly monitor and control the condition and as a result they will have a normal lifespan.
+We understand that people with Addison's disease know how to properly monitor and control the condition.
 And yet, getting life insurance can be made more difficult due to the condition.

-For all of our customers with Addison's Disease, we endeavour to get the best, most relevant life insurance policy, offering financial peace of mind.
+For all of our customers with Addison's Disease, we endeavour to get the most suitable life insurance policy, offering financial peace of mind.
 And just as importantly, we take the hassle out of it for you.

 To find the most appropriate policy for you, we'll need to know a number of things, including:

-For many people where the condition is fully controlled and there are no secondary conditions, it may actually be possible to get standard terms life insurance.
-In other cases, you may have to take non-standard terms (higher pricing).
+For many people where the condition is fully controlled and there are no secondary conditions, it may be possible to get standard terms life insurance.
+But depending upon the insurer and your symptoms, you may offered life insurance at non-standard terms (higher pricing).
 If you have experienced adrenal crisis insurers will want information about this before offering cover.
-Even if you have recently had an adrenal crisis you can still obtain cover, but you may have to wait a little while before the policy starts.
+Even if you have recently had an adrenal crisis you can still obtain cover, we just may need to look at a specialist insurer for you.

-If your day to day health is generally good and your condition is fully controlled, with no history of adrenal crisis, then you're more likely to be accepted for a standard terms policy.
-The insurer will most likely require a report from your GP (at the expense of the insurer - not you!).
+If your health is generally good and your condition is fully controlled, with no history of adrenal crisis, then you're more likely to be accepted for a standard terms policy.
+The insurer will probably want to see a report from your GP (at the expense of the insurer - not you!).

 As with life insurance applications, critical illness cover applications will also ask for information about your day to day health, secondary conditions and episodes of adrenal crisis.

 With any critical illness insurance application, it's really quite common for an insurer to request a GP report to get a full picture of your overall health.
-And, much like with life insurance applications, a Chief Medical Officer review might be necessary.
-There may be exclusions for things like diabetes or underactive thyroid, on the policy, but it is our job to find you the best terms possible.
-Even if you have recently had an adrenal crisis you can still obtain cover, but you may have to wait a little while before the policy starts.
+The insurer may choose to offer critical illness cover at a higher premium, based upon your health, and it is our job to find you the best terms possible.
+Even if you have recently had an adrenal crisis you can still obtain cover, but you may need to look at a specialist policy.

 We aim to take as much of the hassle out of the application process as possible for you, leaving you to get on with living your life!